pmodels/mpich/doc/wiki/faq/Frequently_Asked_Questions.md

 ways that were not compatible with each other with respect to the wire protocol (the interface is still common and as specified).
-Some examples of PMI library implementations are: (a) simple PMI (MPICH's default PMI library), (b) smpd PMI (for linux/windows compatibility; will be deprecated soon) and (c) slurm PMI (implemented by the slurm guys).
+Some examples of PMI library implementations are: (a) simple PMI (MPICH's default PMI library), and (b) Slurm PMI (implemented by SchedMD).

-MPD, Gforker, Remshell, Hydra, OSC mpiexec, OSU mpirun and probably many other process managers use the simple PMI wire protocol.
+Gforker, Remshell, Hydra, OSC mpiexec, OSU mpirun and other process managers use the simple PMI wire protocol.
 So, as long as the MPI application is linked with the simple PMI library, you can use any of these process managers interchangeably.
 Simple PMI library is what you are linked to by default when you build MPICH using the default options.

-srun uses slurm PMI.
-When you configure MPICH using --with-pmi=slurm, it links with the slurm PMI library.
-Only srun is compatible with this slurm PMI library, so only that can be used.
-The slurm folks came out with their own "mpiexec" executable, which essentially wraps around srun, so that uses the slurm PMI as well.
+srun uses Slurm PMI.
+When you configure MPICH to use Slurm PMI, it links with the Slurm PMI library.
+Only srun is compatible with this Slurm PMI library, so only that can be used.
+The Slurm folks came out with their own "mpiexec" executable, which essentially wraps around srun, so that uses the Slurm PMI as well.

 So, in some sense, mpiexec or srun is just a user interface for you to talk in the appropriate PMI wire protocol.
 If you have a mismatch, the